Is it OK for a 3 month old to watch TV?

 Television.
 If your kids are glued to the screen, this does not mean that they’ll develop autism.
 It’s a tenuous link at best and certainly doesn’t mean TV is a proven cause!
 That said, if your child is diagnosed with autism, experts do recommend limiting screen time and encouraging reading and play instead.

-Is it bad to watch TV while feeding baby?
+Is it bad for eyes to watch TV in dark?